sineagles/OnlinePythonTutor/unsupported-features.md

 - Anything involving GUI programming or GUI/webpage components
 - Multi-threaded, concurrent, or asynchronous code; Python Tutor is only for regular single-threaded execution
 - Advanced language features or subtleties that only experts need to know (this is a tool for teaching *novices*)
-- Compile-time magic (e.g., macros, metaprogramming, templates) isn't visualized since Python Tutor visualizes only run-time memory state
+- Compile-time magic (e.g., macros, metaprogramming, templates) can't be visualized; Python Tutor visualizes only run-time memory state
 - Editing multiple source code files (Python Tutor is not an IDE!)
-- User accounts, saving code as files in the cloud, or integrating with online services like GitHub (Python Tutor is not an IDE!)
+- User accounts, saving code as files in the cloud, or integrating with online services like GitHub (again, Python Tutor is not an IDE!)
 - Integrating with programming environments like Jupyter Notebooks, IDEs, or text editors